 What are my Glass Door Options?

-There are a couple of different ways you can install dog doors for glass doors in conjunction with a sliding glass door, window, or fixed panel glass door.
+So how to install a dog door in a glass door or glass sliding door is becoming a question we’re hearing more and more often.
+There are a couple of different ways you can install dog doors for glass doors in conjunction with a sliding glass door, sash window, side sliding window, or fixed panel glass door.
 The most temporary, simple installation of a dog door in your sliding glass door or window is with a pet door insert, which will sit just in the track of your door or window.
+This should help clarify and answer the can a dog door be installed in glass question for you.
 Continue reading

 A patio panel insert allows you to keep from drilling into your home’s walls or doors.
 A great solution for renters, you will never have to get up to let your pet outside.
 These inserts allow you to use your slider normally.
 Once installed, you the insert attaches to your frame, leaving room for you to walk through.
 Your insert will take up some walking space, be sure to check the size chart to check panel width.
 This is helpful so you can gauge whether it is going to take just enough space or not.
 Lastly, most inserts cannot mate with your existing slider lock, so additional mechanisms will come with purchase.
 Continue reading